HwangJaeYoung/HwangJaeYoung.github.io/_pages/projects.md

 ### Worldwide interoperability for semantics IoT (Wise-IoT) [14/02/2016 - 23/02/2018]
 Wise-IoT is a collaboration project between Europe and Korea.
 It aims at deepening the interoperability and interworking of IoT's existing systems.
 The project uses the experiences available in the consortium to build a comprehensive mediation framework that can be used between various IoT systems.
   * Role:
-    * Analyzing the oneM2M and FIWARE IoT standard
+    * Analyzing the oneM2M and FIWARE IoT standard.
-    * Developing the Interworking Proxy Entity (IPE) for oneM2M-FIWARE interworking
+    * Developing the Interworking Proxy Entity (IPE) for oneM2M-FIWARE interworking.